-- · Command and general staff positions are not activated. - Resources vary from a single firefighter to several resources or a task force or strike team. - The incident is limited to one operational period in the control phase.
+- Command and general staff positions are not activated. - Resources vary from a single firefighter to several resources or a task force or strike team. - The incident is limited to one operational period in the control phase.
 Mopup may extend into multiple periods. - No written incident action plan (IAP) is required.
-However, a documented operational briefing should be completed for all incoming resources (see Chapter 9, Initial Attack, and the Appendix). - Role of the agency administrator: - Operational Plans which include Objectives and Priorities.
+However, a documented operational briefing will be completed for all incoming resources.
+(See Chapter 9, Initial Attack.) - Role of the agency administrator: - Operational Plans which include Objectives and Priorities.